anubhavpgit/anubhavpgit.github.io/content/posts/ferryman.md

 }
 ```

-Rust Language also uses LLVM IR as its intermediate representation.
-The Rust compiler (rustc) generates LLVM IR from the Rust source code, optimizes it, and then generates machine code for the target architecture.

 Compilers typically use multiple IR forms during compilation:
 - **High-level IR**: A Tree representation of the source code, easier to analyze and optimize.
 - **Low-level IR/ Linear/Three-address code IR**: Each instruction typically has one destination and up to two source operands.
 Closer to assembly language